 - Air Force Two appears in Season 6, with the Vice President in the air for safety.
 When the President is incapacitated, he lands to take control on the ground.

 - NCIS, "Yankee White".
 In this one, it is explicitly stated that the aircraft is only referred to as Air Force One when the President is on board.
 Otherwise, it has some other designation.
+And then Agent Gibbs and his team steal the plane after the president has disembarked because it has evidence of a recent assassination attempt.

 - Another episode "Reveille" involves Ari Haswari (yes, that one) planning to shoot down Marine One with George W. Bush and Ariel Sharon on board.